The SEN Faculty

 During KS4, students can carry out qualifications at Entry Level and GSCE, where appropriate, in English, Maths and Science.
 ASDAN and BTEC level courses are also offered, suited to student interest and to promote independent living skills.
 This ensures the transition to FE colleges is as successful and meaningful as possible.

-In addition to our support classes and teaching assistant support, we deliver the following interventions where appropriate:
+In addition to our intervention classes and teaching assistant support, we deliver a range of literacy interventions to boost students’ progress where appropriate.

 Some of our students have specific needs which cannot be met by a teacher or teaching assistant.
 Therefore, we have the following professionals in school who may work with students with SEN: